symfony/symfony-docs/cookbook/form/form_customization.rst

 How to customize Form Rendering
 ===============================

-Symfony gives you a wide variety of ways to customize how a form is rendered.
+Symfony2 gives you a wide variety of ways to customize how a form is rendered.
 In this guide, you'll learn how to customize every possible part of your form with as little effort as possible whether you use Twig or PHP as your templating engine.